Welcome to Fair Dinkum Seeds support page where you’ll find answers to the most frequently asked questions.

 I waited, I read the processing and shipping FAQ’s.
 I still didn’t get my order.
 What should I do?

-If you have still not received your Australian order two weeks after shipment, or your International order six weeks after shipment please do the following three things BEFORE contacting me.
+As per the 2 emails you are sent with payment, if you have still not received your Australian order two weeks after shipment, or your International order six weeks after shipment please do the following three things BEFORE contacting me.

 1. Check with your local post office by asking over the counter in person.